rosell-dk/webp-convert/README.md

 ### cwebp
 Calls the cwebp binary with an exec() call.
 Works on surprisingly many webhosts ([here is a list](https://wordpress.org/plugins/ewww-image-optimizer/#installation)).
 There is precompiled binaries in the /bin folder, compiled for different OS'es.
 Thanks to Shane Bishop for letting me copy his precompilations which comes with his plugin, [EWWW Image Optimizer](https://ewww.io/).

-If your OS isn't supported, you can put a binary called "cwebp-custom" into the "bin" folder
+The script tests the checksum of the binary before executing it.
+This means that you cannot just replace a binary - you will have to edit the script.
+If you find the need to use another binary than those that comes with this project, please write - chances are that it should be added to the project.

 ## SECURITY
 TODO! - The script does not currently sanitize values.
-Also exec() does not md5-test cwebp before running it